positive-mental-attitude/wedding-backend/QUICK_START.md

-# Quick Start Guide - Afterparty RSVP Backend
+# Quick Start Guide - Afterparty RSVP Backend (MongoDB Edition)

-This guide will get you up and running with the Flask backend in minutes.
+This guide will get you up and running with the Flask backend using MongoDB Atlas in minutes.

 ## Prerequisites

 - Python 3.8+
-- PostgreSQL (running locally or remotely)
+- MongoDB Atlas cluster (or local MongoDB)
 - Basic knowledge of command line

 ## Quick Setup (5 minutes)